TelemarkAlpint/slingsby/README.md

 -------------------

-To test that stuff works in the same environment (or rather, very similar) to the one in production, you can start a local machine with all the same software we're using in production by using [VirtualBox](https://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com/).
-Once you have installed the two, simply execute the following to start your VM and deploy the app to it:
+To test that stuff works in the same environment (or rather, very similar) to the one in production, you can start two local machines with all the same software we're using in production by using [VirtualBox](https://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com/).
+Once you have installed the two, simply execute the following to start your VMs and deploy the app to it:

+    $ grunt build
     $ vagrant up
     $ fab deploy_vagrant

-(This requires the app to have been built already: run `grunt build` first).
-You now have a server running the app behind nginx, with uwsgi doing the heavy lifting, memcached doing caching, etc.
+Make sure you have the following entries in your hosts file:

+    127.0.0.1 ntnuita.local
+    127.0.0.1 media.ntnuita.local

+You can now visit `http://ntnuita.local` in your webbrowser to test how the app runs behind nginx and uwsgi, with caching and the fileserver and all the bells and whistles.

 Dependencies